2013 Kawasaki Ninja ZX-10R

 Three-spoke Cast Aluminum Wheels

-– Lighter wheels reduce unsprung weight, which allows the suspension system to work more efficiently
+- Light wheels mean low unsprung weight, which allows the suspension system to work more efficiently

-– Lower seat makes it easier to reach the ground
+- 32-inch seat height makes it easy to reach the ground

-– Newly shaped fuel tank offers an even better ergonomic fit with the rider’s forearms and inner thighs when riding
+- Fuel tank shape offers a comfortable ergonomic fit with the rider’s forearms and inner thighs when riding

 - Adjustable foot pegs can be lowered an additional 15mm when street riding or touring